Is Mercari Legit? Safety Review and Scam Prevention (2026)

 #Counterfeit “Authentic” Goods

 High-margin categories like Apple accessories, Nike sneakers, Lululemon, and luxury handbags attract fakes.
 The listing photo is genuine, the item isn’t.
-We bought “authentic” AirPods (3rd gen) at $89 on day one, and they arrived in a box with the wrong serial-number font and wouldn’t pair with iCloud.
-Mercari’s authentication team approved the return after we attached a screenshot of Apple’s coverage check tool showing the serial was unrecognized.
+A common case: “authentic” AirPods (3rd gen) arrive in a box with the wrong serial-number font and won’t pair with iCloud.
+Mercari’s authentication team will approve the return once you attach a screenshot of Apple’s coverage check tool showing the serial is unrecognized.

 For anything over $100, only buy from sellers with 50+ transactions, ratings of 4.7 or better, and recent reviews mentioning authenticity.